franciscorichter/franciscorichter.github.io/_pages/about.md

 - **Applied Mathematics**: Applying statistical techniques to solve practical problems, turning mathematical concepts into impactful tools for technology transfer and real-world solutions.

 ---

+I’m fortunate to have worked with inspiring mentors from diverse fields, whose guidance continues to shape my work.
+I also engage with students and colleagues from various experience levels, valuing the blend of perspectives that enriches our multidisciplinary, international, and collaborative projects.

 Explore the different sections of my work: